 What Are the Carrier Scorecard KPIs?

-On-time Delivery Performance: Measures the percentage of shipments delivered by the carrier on time as per the agreed-upon schedule.
+On-time Delivery: It shows the total number of shipments delivered on time per agreed-upon schedule in percentage.

-Transit Time: Tracks the average time taken by the carrier to deliver shipments from pickup to delivery.
+Transit Time: It is the average time a carrier takes to deliver shipments from the pickup point to the end address.

-Freight Damage and Loss: Measures the percentage of shipments that incur damage or loss during transit while in the carrier's custody.
+Freight Damage and Loss: This data shows the percentage of shipments damaged or lost during transit under the carrier's custody.

-Claims Ratio: Calculates the ratio of freight claims filed against the carrier to the total number of shipments handled by the carrier, indicating their liability for damaged or lost goods.
+Claims Ratio: It is the ratio between freight claims filed against the carrier against the total number of shipments.
+The score shows how much liable the shipper is for damaged or lost goods.

-Communication and Visibility: Evaluates the carrier's ability to provide timely and accurate shipment tracking information and proactive communication regarding any potential delays or disruptions.
+Communication and Visibility: This score evaluates how timely and accurately a carrier provides shipment tracking information to the shipper.
+It also shows the carrier is proactive regarding potential delays or disruptions.

-Safety Performance: Assesses the carrier's safety record, compliance with regulations, and adherence to industry best practices, ensuring the safe handling and transportation of goods.
+Safety Performance: This KPI will analyse whether the carrier's safety record complies with standard regulations and industry best practices.
+A good score ensures the safe handling and transportation of goods

 Compliance with Service Level Agreements (SLAs): The score evaluates a carrier’s ability to meet proposed SLAs with the shipping company.
 For instance, the scorecard shows a carrier’s ability to meet delivery time windows and specialised handling requirements against the SLAs.